meetashok/meetashok.github.io/_posts/2020-09-06-cs50-lecture-notes.md

     For example, port 21 is reserved for FTP, 25 is reserved for SMTP (emails).

--   When we type an address like google.com in a web browser, a domain name system (DNS) will resolved that to an IP address.
+-   When we type an address like `google.com` in a web browser, a domain name system (DNS) will resolved that to an IP address.
 DNS servers maintain a mapping between the URL names and IP addresses.
-In a URL like http://example.com, the http part stands for hyper-text transfer protocol, which tells the recipient about the contents of the packets.
+In a URL like `http://example.com`, the http part stands for hyper-text transfer protocol, which tells the recipient about the contents of the packets.

-\bibliographystyle{unsrt}